Hassan of Basra: Sudan

 German ethnologue Leo Frobenius collected a tale from Kordofan with the title Der Silberschmied ("The Silversmith"): a father wants his sons to learn a skill.
 The elder, named Samkari, becomes a tinsmith, while the younger, named Ssaig, becomes a silversmith.
 With time, their father dies and they squander their fortune.
 Eventually, both brothers part ways: the elder goes back to his employer and marries his daughter, while Ssaig stays with his mother and opens a silversmithery.
 His mother warns him against "people from the desert".
 Eventually, one such person comes to his store with a gift: he says he is a gold dealer and gives Ssaig a piece of yellow wood, for him to use on tin and turn it into gold.
 After the man leaves, Ssaig asks a neighbour for some tin, melts the metal with the wood, and it becomes gold.
 Ssaig sells the gold.
 The next day, the gold dealer comes to his store and they talk about business, and Ssaig invites him home.
 The youth goes home and tell his mother about the guest, but she reminds him that the man is one of the people his father warned him against.
 During a meal, the gold dealer drugs Ssaig's sorbet with a potion that makes him unconscious, loads him up on his donkey and rides with the youth through the desert.
 The youth smells some salts the gold dealer sprays on his nose, comes to and is told they are near the mountain where the gold-producing herb sprouts.
 The gold dealer explains that they have to lure a "Gjau" ('eagle') with mutton skin so that the bird can carry him up the mountain.
 Ssaig hides inside the mutton skin and is taken by the eagle to the mountain top, where he gathers branches and throws to the gold dealer.
-The gold dealer loads enough brances of the trees and abandons Ssaig up the mountain.
+The gold dealer loads enough branches of the trees and abandons Ssaig up the mountain.
 The youth notices the skeletons about (previous victims of the gold dealer) and decides to look for a wait.
 He walks through a forest until he reaches a "Gasr" (a tower).
 He prepares to knock on the door and faints.
 When he wakes up, he finds himself surrounded by seven beautiful maidens, who tell him they are the daughters of the Alledjenu king.
-The maidens explain that namy young men have died due to the gold dealer's actions, but Ssaig decides to end his threat once and for all.
+The maidens explain that many young men have died due to the gold dealer's actions, but Ssaig decides to end his threat once and for all.
 For a year, he lives with the maidens as a brother, and, after a year elapses, the gold dealer is back with another victim.
 Ssaig is gives a "Saif" ('sword') by the maidens, and rides an eagle down the mountain to kill the gold dealer.
 The deed done, Ssaig says goodbye to the maidens and flies back to his mother with treasures.